hosseintheanalyst/Cyclistic-Ride-Share-Big-Data-R/README.md

 This is a case study that I completed as part of my capstone project in the last step of obtaining my Google Data Analytics professional certificate.
 I have replicated this this case study multiple times, each time using different tools like SQL, Tableau, Spreadsheets, or Google Slides but here you can find the version of this case study that I completed using R to process, manipulate data and create powerful visuals which can be used to drive insight.

 ***Background***

 I'm a junior Data analyst working in the marketing department of a Chicago-based ride share company called Cyclistic.
-Senior marketing executives within the company believe that selling more annual memberships to their customers will be lucrative for the company as it will drive recurring revenue.
+Senior marketing executives within the company believe that encouraging casual riders to purchase annual memberships to their customers will be lucrative for the company as it will drive a recurring revenue model.

 Currently the company has 3 products from which drive revenues at the company:
 * Single-ride passes **(referred to as "casual users")**